drevops/vortex/.drevops/docs/content/introduction/installation.md

 !!! note "Work in progress"

-    We are looking for a way to make the installation process more user-friendly and support `composer create-project` command.
+    We are currently looking at making the installation and update processes more user-friendly and support `composer create-project` command.

 ## Updating